DimitriPalmer22/Relapse-Code-Documentation/Documentation/Audio/Audio.md

 Sounds played with this function WILL get stopped by other sounds playing.

 #### Custom Classes

+##### Sound
+A class that holds a sound and some audio settings.

+#### SoundSettings
+A class that holds audio settings for a sound.
+This ***SCRIPT*** does not need to be interacted with.
+However,

+##### SoundPool
+A class that holds a collection of sounds so they can be played randomly.
+This can be used to play random sounds for things like footsteps or gunshots, which can add variety to the game.

 #### How to Use the Sound Manager to Play Your Own Sounds